Erasmus+ traineeship grant

 We strongly recommend to submit the documents at least 1 month before the start of the traineeship!

-If you would like to apply for a grant to fund your traineeship, the next deadlines are:
+If you would like to apply for a grant to fund your traineeship, the upcoming deadlines are the last day of each month from September to May.

 In order to apply for a grant for a traineeship abroad, applicants must submit the following documents: